GoogleCloudPlatform/workflows-demos/twitter-sentiment/README.md

 ## Define workflow

-Create a `workflow.yaml` to define the workflow.
+Create a [workflow.yaml](workflow.yaml) to define the workflow.

-In the `init` step, read the bearer token, twitter handle, max results and initialize a total sentiment score:
+In the `init` step, read the bearer token, twitter handle, max results for the Twitter API.
+We also keep track of some sentiment variables:

 ```yaml
 main: